 Vitamin D, a fat-soluble vitamin named cholecalciferol when in it’s active D3 form is made when skin is exposed to ultraviolet-B radiation from sunlight.
 It can also be consumed from the diet when UVB radiation is insufficient for D3 synthesis by the skin.
 Vitamin D is biologically inactive, it must be metabolized to it’s active forms.
 Vitamin D first comes into being by being synthesized in the skin’s epidermis or it can be consumed.
 Once it comes into being it enters the blood and goes to the liver where it changes to 25-hydroxyvitamin D. Then it travels to the kidney where it is altered to 1,25-dihydroxyvitmain D (the most potent form), most physiological effects of Vitamin D are due to this form.

-Vitamin D’s actions are completed through a vitamin D receptor; more than 50 genes in tissues throughout the body are known to be regulated by 1,25 hydroxyvitamin D. Vitamin D plays a role in maintaining serum calcium levels.
+Vitamin D’s actions are completed through a vitamin D receptor; more than 50 genes in tissues throughout the body are known to be regulated by 1,25 hydroxyvitamin D. Vitamin D plays a role in health by maintaining serum calcium levels.
 It normalizes calcium in the blood by increasing intestinal absorption or reabsorption from the kidneys; it may takes calcium from bone if blood calcium is too low.
 Active vitamin D inhibits cell proliferation and makes cells differentiate, both protect against cancerous cell development.
 Vitamin D is also an immune system modulator.